yappy-yum/car-sales-java/README.md

 a simple car sales management system built using only Java language

-> **⚠️ Disclaimer:** <br>
+> **⚠️ Disclaimer:**
-> This project is solely for demonstration purposes only.
-The code has not been properly audited or tested for production use.
-Use it at your own risk.
+> 1. This project is intended for **demonstration purposes only**.
+The code provided has not undergone thorough auditing or testing for production environments. **Use it at your own risk.**
+> 2. The `files/sample` directory contains fictional content including user faces, documents, and CVs.
+All names, email addresses, phone numbers, institution names, etc are **entirely fictional** and are used solely for illustrative and educational purposes as part of this program.

 ## 🎯 Requirements